Glocktober/AWSconsoleSSO/README.md

 # AWScon - AWS Console SSO Access Manager

-AWScon provides Single Sign On (SSO) users to specific AWS console access restricted by AWS IAM roles.
+AWScon provides Single Sign On (SSO) users with AWS console access restricted by AWS IAM roles.
+Single Sign On is provided by SAML2, and role access is restricted by group membership.

 ## Deployment Options

-* `AWScon` has been deployed with Apache and mod_wsgi.
+* `AWScon` has been deployed with **Apache** and **mod_wsgi**.
 * The SAML IdP used for Single Sign On (SSO) is Microsoft Azure AD

 * This should be usable with any WSGI compliant web server environment and any SAML2 compatibile IdP.